privacysandbox/protected-auction-services-docs/README.md

 # FLEDGE documentation

-This GitHub repository contains proposals for Privacy Sandbox's FLEDGE server-side infrastructure that supports the Privacy Sandbox's client-side APIs.
+This GitHub repository contains proposals for the Privacy Sandbox's FLEDGE server-side infrastructure that supports the Privacy Sandbox's client-side APIs.